trummerschlunk/PodcastPlugins/readme.md

 # PodcastPlugins
-Podcast Plugins are **under development**.
-The first release is scheduled for 1st of March 2025.

 Podcast Plugins are easy-to-use plugins for speech enhancement, specifically designed for podcasters who can't or don't want to dig deeper into the craft of sound engineering.